-Carmon DeLeone has been Cincinnati Ballet’s Music Director of Cincinnati Ballet for more than 50 years.
+Carmon DeLeone has been Cincinnati Ballet’s Music Director for more than 50 years.
 DeLeone is also Conductor Laureate of The Illinois Philharmonic Orchestra and The Middleton Symphony and has served as Conductor and Host of the Family Concert Series at New York’s Carnegie Hall.
-He’s also conducted orchestras in Germany, England, Luxembourg, Canada, and Puerto Rico.
+He has also conducted orchestras in Germany, England, Luxembourg, Canada, and Puerto Rico.
 Under his leadership, The Illinois Philharmonic was twice named “Illinois Orchestra of the Year.”

 He possesses a wide range of musical interests; he is versed in both the classics and jazz playing the French horn or leading his own “Studio Big Band” from the drum set.
 Maestro DeLeone made his New York conducting debut with the Alvin Ailey American Dance Theater at City Center, and his Carnegie Hall debut with the Orchestra of St. Luke’s.
 DeLeone is a recipient of the Post-Corbett Award and most recently was awarded the esteemed MacDowell Medal by the Cincinnati MacDowell Society.
 His very popular weekly radio show, Sunday Morning Music Hall, can be heard on WDJO-FM 99.5 & 107.9 and AM 1480.